ap0llo/repro-net5-dotnet-test-error/README.md

 - `dotnet test Repro.sln`

-**Note:** Problem only occurrs when the main project uses multi-targeting.
+**Note:** Problem only occurs when the main project uses multi-targeting.

 When changing `<TargetFrameworks>netcoreapp3.1;net5.0</TargetFrameworks>` in `Repro.csproj` to `<TargetFramework>net5.0</TargetFramework>`, `dotnet test` seems to work fine.